 What is important to understand is that Meltwater does not become the controller, i.e. the owner, of personal data that we use to create and update account credentials, we simply process it to fulfil our obligations set out in your contract.

 Various departments have made the necessary updates to our systems to ensure our journalist database is GDPR compliance.
-This is because we are the controller of the journalist database and as such fully responsible for the processing of the personal data of the influencers we have in our database.
+This is because we are the controller of the journalist database and as such fully responsible for the processing of the personal data of the journalists we have in our database.

 If you import any lists or your own contacts to the service, you will remain the controller of the imported personal data and are responsible for its proper storage and use.